 I decided to choose Semporna as the last stop of my 3-month Southeast Asia backpacking adventure.
 I know chances are, you never heard about this place and are wondering why would I even choose that place.
 The reason is I’m not a fan of mainstream places and I am always looking to visit places other travelers would skip.
 And I keep finding really beautiful places, that are somehow not on the tourist map.
 Just like the tropical islands in Malaysia featured in this article.

-For the record, I visited Langkawi and the Perhentian Islands, and they are amazing, but a bit overcrowded for my taste.
+For the record, I visited Langkawi, the Perhentian Islands, and Kapas and they are amazing, but a bit overcrowded for my taste.
 I also visited Bohey Duland, Mantabuan, and Sipadan, all near the city port of Semporna and I can claim that they are just as beautiful as Malaysia’s most touristy islands.
 I reached Semporna by bus from Kota Kinabalu that took around 8 hours.
 After reaching Semporna I was easily able to book my cruise to the first Island: Bohey Dulang.
 There’s not much to do in Semporna and the few people that come here only use it as a transit point to some of the islands.

 Located around 25 km away from Semporna lies, in my opinion, the most beautiful Malaysian Island.
 Bohey Dulang is actually formed from the remnants of an ancient volcano.
 So the Island is basically a hill filled with lush jungle surrounded by jaw-dropping beaches.
 Plus, the crater on which the island was formed is now flooded with seawater, creating majestic 25 meters deep blue lagoon.

 The first thing I did after reaching was hiking on the hill.
 It takes about 45 minutes-1 hour to reach the top and the view is astonishing.
 Hearing the stories of other travelers about the view at the top of Bohey Dulang was one of the main reasons to add this stop to my trip.
 And it indeed satisfied my expectations.
 I’ll just let the photo speak for itself.
 Bohey Dulang is called the pearl of Semporna for a reason.

 Where to stay tropical islands in Malaysia